angela1C/Programming-and-Scripting-Project/README.md

 Project Task List

+### content tasks
-- [x] Research Background information about the Iris data set
+- [x] Research Background information about the Iris data set and summarise it
 - [x] List all the references used
 - [x] Download the Iris data set
 - [x] Investigate the Iris data set using python code
 - [x] Summarise the Iris data set - provide statistics such as means, minimum and maximum values
-- [ ] Include tables and graphics
+- [ ] some information on Edgar Anderson and why he collected the data in the first place.
+- [ ] a little bit on the linear disciminant function
+- [ ] more plots - looking at seaborn library at the moment
-- [ ] Clearly document how to run the code used to investigate the Iris data set
+- [ ] consider the machine learning aspect of the iris data set
-- [ ] Clearly document what the python code used actually does
-- [ ] Look at examples of interesting analyses pursued by other people on the Iris data set
+- [ ] Include examples of interesting analyses that others have pursued based on the data set.
+- [ ] better comments in the python script
+- [ ] look at the print output of the python script

+### organisation and layout tasks
+- [ ] review the layout of the readme
+- [ ] maybe move all the plots out of the main python script as they slow it down
 - [ ] Use headings as links, maybe create a table of contents
 - [ ] keep the jupyter notebook in line with the python script and readme document.
 - [x] get links to images working
 - [ ] Ensure the project is well organised and contain detailed explanations
-- [ ] Include examples of interesting analyses that others have pursued based on the data set.

 ## Table of Contents